a-n-rose/language-classifier/README.md

 ## ToDo
 * Use MFCCs to train algorithms
-* limit number of rows pulled out for training --> set up batch training
+* Limit number of rows pulled out for training --> set up batch training
-* download additional languages and add to training data
+* Download additional languages and add to training data
+* Develop app to apply model to a new user's speech

 ## License